PBD-Group/Project-Description/README.md

 We can identify four main steps in this process:

-1-Data gathering
+-Data gathering

-2-Data preparing
+-Data preparing

-3-The creation of the sentiment analysis model

-4-Visualization of the results
+-The creation of the sentiment analysis model -Visualization of the results

 ## Aplications of Twitter Sentiment Analysis